mohdiqbalradzuan/solat_tv/README.md

 <!-- ABOUT THE PROJECT -->
 # Solat TV

-This application is build to support Muslim to aware on the prayer times by alert users with prayer call when the time comes.
-This apps has capabilities to deal with HDMI CEC client to manage the Smart TV with certain personalization.
+This application is build to support Muslim to keep them aware on the prayer times.
+The application will alert users with prayer call when the time comes.
+This application also has capabilities to integrate with HDMI CEC client to manage how this application interact with Android TV with certain personalization.

 <br>